How to configure LXD as a BGP server#

 Configure the BGP server#

-To configure LXD as a BGP server, set the following server configuration options (see Server configuration):
+To configure LXD as a BGP server, set the following server configuration options (see Server configuration) on all cluster members:

 core.bgp_address- the IP address for the BGP server

 core.bgp_routerid- the unique identifier for the BGP server